noc1asg/pub/~workbook.md

 https://medium.com/google-cloud/kubernetes-nodeport-vs-loadbalancer-vs-ingress-when-should-i-use-what-922f010849e0

-`Ingress is probably the most powerful way to expose your services, but can also be the most complicated.
+`Ingress {as L7 s/w router} is probably the most powerful way to expose your services, but can also be the most complicated.
 There are many types of Ingress controllers, from the Google Cloud Load Balancer, Nginx, Contour, Istio, and more.
 There are also plugins for Ingress controllers, like the cert-manager, that can automatically provision SSL certificates for your services.`